TaeRyom/firstproject/README.md

 # firstproject

-this is my tutorial folder
+This is my R tutorial folder.